Lauterbrunnen Waterfall

 Alternate Itinerary Day 2: Lucerne and Mount Rigi

 Begin your Switzerland itinerary with a jaunt to the charming Swiss city of Lucerne.
-The city’s heart, the city center, is filled with quaint, medieval buildings, including the iconic Chapel Bridge.
+The city’s heart, the city center, is filled with quaint medieval buildings, including the iconic Chapel Bridge.
 The bridge, arguably one of the city’s best views, spans Lake Lucerne and offers captivating panoramic views.

 Lucerne-Musegg-Wall